Notary costs for a mortgage in the Netherlands (2026)

 Typical cost range:

-• For luxury properties or complex mortgages: up to €2,500 or more
+• Luxury properties or complex mortgages: up to €2,500 or more

 What influences notary costs for mortgages?